hogans777/homework5/README.md

 # homework 5
-trivia game with true and false questions and answers with a timer
+trivia game with interesting multiple choice questions in many subjects.  also a timer